meganz/mpenc_doc/source/protocol.rst

   auto-behaviour, that might occur before those behaviours are applied.

 - We never initiate membership operations to exclude ourselves.
-When we want to part the session, we initiate a "shutdown" process on the subsession, wait for it to finish, then leave the channel.
+When we want to part the session, we initiate a shutdown process on the subsession, wait for it to finish, then leave the channel.
 When others exclude us, we wait for them to kick us from the channel, if and after the operation succeeds.
 Either way, we switch to a "null/solo" subsession only *after* leaving the channel.